 Then disturbing news gets back to London.
 One of their most valuable agents, code-named Brahms Four, wants to come to the West.
 This agent has been working in East Berlin for some time, and the agency relies heavily on information that Brahms Four provides.
 The fact that such a valuable resource wants to leave poses a real problem.
 It’s soon decided that someone needs to go to Berlin and persuade this agent to stay ‘in the trenches’ for a few more years.

-Sansom is now faced with two challenges: finding the mole, and solving the Brahms Four problem.
+Samson is now faced with two challenges: finding the mole, and solving the Brahms Four problem.
 It doesn’t help matters that there are some dangerous people, possibly even on his own team, who don’t want him to succeed.
-In the end, and after a murder, Sansom finds out who’s betrayed the agency’s operations.
+In the end, and after a murder, Samson finds out who’s betrayed the agency’s operations.
 He also finds a solution to the dilemma about Brahms Four.

 The action in this novel takes place in London and Berlin, and Deighton places the reader in both locations.
 In particular, readers get a look at a Berlin divided by the wall and a crucible for Cold War animosity.
 There are some lovely places in the city, but Deighton doesn’t gloss over its rough edges.
 Because of the political situation, getting back and forth from West to East Berlin can be a challenge, although it certainly happens.
 And, without spoiling the story, I can say that there are some scenes where some unconventional means are used to do that.